-Genetic mixed stock analysis on chum salmon that passed the mainstem sonar from August 1-13 indicated approximately 10% were summer chum and 90% were fall chum salmon.
-The fall chum salmon stocks consisted of 54% Border/US (Teedriinjik, Sheenjek, and Draanjik), 13% Canadian, and 23% Tanana Fall stocks.
-For fall chum salmon this represented 85% U.S.-origin and 15% Canada-origin stocks.
+Genetic mixed stock analysis on chum salmon that passed the mainstem sonar from August 14-20 is on the way to the lab.
+The results will be reported in next week's Advisory Announcement Fall Update #7.
+The previous group, from August 1-13, indicated fall chum salmon were 85% U.S.-origin and 15% Canada-origin stocks.
+This Canadian proportion is below the long-term average but is tracking with the poorer stock composition for Canada stock in the recent three years.
 On average more than 95% of the fish are fall chum salmon for the remainder of the run.